selfrefactor/now/packages/i-learn-smarter/ils/files/en.md

 The desire to appear smart often prevents it.
 The destiny would often be called accident.
 The drunk says, what the sober thinks.
-The early bird catches the worm, but the second mouse gets the cheese.
-The envy is more relentless than the hate.
+The early bird catches the worm, but the second mouse gets the cheese.= The envy is more relentless than the hate.
 The essential is invisible to the eyes.
-The extraordinary does not happen in a smooth and ordinary way.
-The eyes speak stronger than the lips.
+The extraordinary does not happen in a smooth and ordinary way.= The eyes speak stronger than the lips.
-The fact that I dream in English does not bother me, but the German subtitles annoy me!
-The first thing you lose on a weight loss diet is the good mood.
-The fox is smart and pretends to be stupid, with you is the other way around.
-The future reveals itself in us long before it happens.
+The fact that I dream in English does not bother me, but the German subtitles annoy me = The first thing you lose on a weight loss diet is the good mood. = The fox is smart and pretends to be stupid, with you is the other way around.= The future reveals itself in us long before it happens.
 The good name remains bright even in the darkness.
 The good news is that today is the last Monday this week.
 The greatest difficulties lie where we look for them.
-The hate is the love, that has failed.
+The hate is the love, that has failed.=
 The heart will never be completely full of fame and honour.
-The hyperbole is a true, that has lost its peace.
+The hyperbole is a true, that has lost its peace.=
 The insults have a long life.
-The intelligence chases me, but I am faster.
+The intelligence chases me, but I am faster.=
 The inventor of the emergency lied loved peace more than the truth.
 The jealous guy dies, but the jealousy never dies.
 The laws of nature teach us what is possible, but not what is right.
 The lie is like a snowball, the longer you roll it, the bigger it gets.
-The life is a bridge of sighs over a river of tears.
-The life is almost too cruel to be bearable.
+The life is a bridge of sighs over a river of tears.= The life is almost too cruel to be bearable.
-The little people enjoy a life that offers only pleasure.
-The man carries his years in his bones, while the woman carries them in her face.
+The little people enjoy a life that offers only pleasure.= The man carries his years in his bones, while the woman carries them in her face.
-The man, who is not hungry, says about the coconut, that it has a hard shell.
-The mankind is an example of the unprecedented patience of nature.
+The man, who is not hungry, says about the coconut, that it has a hard shell.= The mankind is an example of the unprecedented patience of nature.
 The moral man loves his soul, the ordinary his property.
 The more beautiful and fuller the memory, the harder the separation.
 The more we trust a person, the more power we give him to hurt us.
-The most beautiful dream for freedom will be dreamed in the prison.
-The most difficult in life is the decision.
+The most beautiful dream for freedom will be dreamed in the prison.= The most difficult in life is the decision.
-The most important skill is the one, which organizes all others.
-The most painful are those agonies, which we create ourselves.
-The music is the language of the passion.
+The most important skill is the one, which organizes all others.= The most painful are those agonies, which we create ourselves.= The music is the language of the passion.=
-The noble demands himself, the regular demands of others.
-The one who doesn't know that he wears a mask, wears it most perfectly.
-The opposite of bad does not have to be good - it can be even worse.
-The pacifists are sheeps who believe that the wolf is vegetarian.
-The patience is equally disgraceful as the rush, because both are fear.
-The people must fight for their laws as they fight for the city walls.
+The noble demands himself, the regular demands of others.= The one who doesn't know that he wears a mask, wears it most perfectly.= The opposite of bad does not have to be good - it can be even worse.= The pacifists are sheeps who believe that the wolf is vegetarian.= The patience is equally disgraceful as the rush, because both are fear.= The people must fight for their laws as they fight for the city walls.
-The people who never laugh are not serious people.
-The philosophy is silent, where the justice loses his mind.
-The practice should be the result of thoughts, not vice versa.
+The people who never laugh are not serious people.= The philosophy is silent, where the justice loses his mind.= The practice should be the result of thoughts, not vice versa.
 The promised land is always beyond the mountains.
 The public applauds a firework, but never a sunrise.
 The rational in man is his insights.
-The richest is the one who needs the least.
+The richest is the one who needs the least.=
 The rumor is blind, but runs faster than the wind.
 The satisfaction of your circumstances is the biggest fortune.
-The scent of the flowers is far sweeter in the air than in the hand.
-The second placed is the first loser.
+The scent of the flowers is far sweeter in the air than in the hand.= The second placed is the first loser.
 The seeds of the past are the fruits of the future.
 The senses don't lie, because they don't judge.
-The shortest words, namely yes and no, demand the most thought.
-The silence from yesterday never justifies the silence from today.
+The shortest words, namely yes and no, demand the most thought.= The silence from yesterday never justifies the silence from today.
 The speaker strengthen the voice, but not the argument.
-The speech is given to the people to hide their thoughts.
-The stream of truth runs through canals of errors.
+The speech is given to the people to hide their thoughts.= The stream of truth runs through canals of errors.
-The strength of our belief is no proof of its correctness.
-The tenderness is the resting of the passion.
+The strength of our belief is no proof of its correctness.= The tenderness is the resting of the passion.
 The time is only a word or a measure, but without a real essence.
 The traveler change only the skies above him, never the souls.
 The trick of forgetting is to understand why.
-The true secret of success is the enthusiasm.
+The true secret of success is the enthusiasm.=
 The true taste of the water man learns in the desert.
 The unnecessary complexity killed the cat.
-The utopian sees the paradise, the realist the paradise plus the snake.
-The voices in my head tell me, that you want to speak with me.
-The waste of time is the biggest scam of thinking mankind.
+The utopian sees the paradise, the realist the paradise plus the snake.= The voices in my head tell me, that you want to speak with me.= The waste of time is the biggest scam of thinking mankind.
 The weak can not forgive, because forgiving is a quality of the strong.
 The whole current time is just a point of the eternity.